 Creating a Short-Circuiting Middleware

 A short-circuiting middleware intercepts the request before the content generating components (for example a controller) is reached.
 The main reason for doing this is performance.
 This type of middleware is called short-circuiting because it doesn’t always forward the request to the next component in the chain.
-For example if your application only allows Chrome users, the middleware can check the client agent and if it is not Chrome, a response with an error message is created.
+For example if your application doesn’t allow Chrome users, the middleware can check the client agent and if it is Chrome, a response with an error message is created.

 It is important to note that middlewares are called in the same order as they are registered in the Startup class.
 The middleware which is registered first will handle the request first.
 Short-circuiting middlewares should always be placed at the front of the chain.

 If you make a request from Chrome (also from Edge since it is using Chromium now), you will see the access denied message.

 Calls with a different browser, for example, Firefox still create a response.